-As you walk through the trail, you will pass through some stunning forests and wild countryside landscape.
-Your journey along the rocky terrain will give you some insights on the lifestyle of the local people residing in that area.
+As you walk through the trail, you will pass through some stunning forests and wild countryside landscapes.
+Your journey along the rocky terrain will give you some insights into the lifestyle of the local people residing in that area.
 On the way, you will see a cave which is popularly known as Milarepa cave.
-In fact, this cave has its own mythology.
+This cave has its mythology.
 People believe that it is the same cave where the Buddhist saint Milarepa did meditation and attain enlightenment.
 Besides, the ancient Rachen Gompa, Mu Gompa, and Nunnery gompa are unique highlights of this trek.
 When you visit the gompas you may find monks meditating and practicing the preaching of Lord Buddha.
-The trail is mostly decorated by Mani stones and prayer flags.
+The trail is mostly decorated with Mani stones and prayer flags.
 These reflect the influence of the Buddhist religion.

 Tsum valley Trek is a mystical journey.
 Your journey starts with a drive from Kathmandu valley to Sotikhola via Arughat.
-On the way, you pass through villages like Lobu Besi, Khorla Besi, Jagat, Lokpa, Chumling and Chhekampar to Lama Gaon.
+On the way, you pass through villages like Lobo Besi, Khola Besi, Jagat, Lokpa, Chumling, and Chhekampar to Lama Gaon.
 At Lama gaon, you visit many monasteries that hold the history of many centuries back.
-You may also visit Mu- gompa and ascend up to a hill to visit Nunnery Gomba.
+You may also visit Mu- gompa and ascend to a hill to visit Nunnery Gomba.
 You retrace back to Chekampar and follow a trail that takes you to the Ganesh Himal Base Camp.
 Finally, you wrap up your journey by retracing your steps back to Arughat via Yaru phat and LobuBesi.